 Euro Hostel Accommodation for Digital Nomads

 Euro Hostel have all the essentials that make it a top spot for Digital Nomads.
-With our competitive prices, we’re able to offer incredibly low-cost rooms in the heart of Glasgow, Liverpool, Newcastle and Edinburgh.
+With our competitive prices, we’re able to offer incredibly low-cost rooms in the heart of Glasgow and Edinburgh.

-We’ve got everything from laundry facilities, to 24-hour reception staff who’ll help you get to know the area, to communal social areas like the bean bag TV lounge in Newcastle or the games room in Glasgow.
-There’s superfast free WI-FI throughout all our hostels, including our bars.
+We’ve got everything from laundry facilities, to games rooms, to 24-hour reception staff who’ll help you get to know the area.
+There’s superfast free WI-FI throughout all our hostels too, including the Mint and Lime Bar.

 At Euro Hostel Edinburgh, there’s a comfy lounge for you to work or relax, as well as a self-catering kitchen where you can whip up a bite whenever you like.
 Making your own meals can save you loads of money – but if you do fancy eating out, we’re surrounded by loads of delicious, great-value eateries too.